Pitrified/laife/README.md

     - [ ] : Prettier terrain with tiled terrain types
     - [ ] : Prettier buildings with a big building in the center and a tiled garden
     - [ ] : Tools can be held by the player
-- [ ] : Swap player and world queue control,
+- [x] : Swap player and world queue control, the player sends requests to the world to do some action, and the world answers with the result
-        the player sends requests to the world to do some action, and the world answers with the result
+    - [ ] : Formalize the player and world interaction
 - [ ] : Map of the world with entities:
     - [x] : Different buildings
     - [ ] : Different terrain